PhasicJ/PhasicJ/architecture/prototypes/integration/pt_rust_grpc_ipc/README.md

 authentication strategy.
 They can only be used for host-local communication, but this limitation is no problem at this point.

+An example which includes a gRPC/Tonic client and server communicating over UNIX domain sockets is available [here][8].

 When using Bazel, we also use the `cargo-raze` Cargo plugin/extension to generate Cargo dependency information to make Cargo dependencies available from within Bazel.
 Configuration is put in `//third_pary/cargo:Cargo.toml` and